A quick travel guide about the best things to do in Wollongong, Australia.

 Swimming in the rock pools is definitely one of the best things to do in Wollongong.

-They are also just incredible picturesque.
+Rock pools are also just incredibly picturesque.

-There is one small rock pool situated between the Lighthouse and City Beach, and there’s another one called the Gentlemen’s Baths in between City Beach and North Beach.
+There is one small rock pool situated between the Lighthouse and City Beach, and there’s another one called the Gentlemen’s Baths in between City Beach and North Wollongong Beach.

 4. Watch the Sunrise